 The following statistics are available:

 - Allowed app categories: The graph shows the amount of data transferred, in bytes, for the top five application categories.
-This shows the administrator the most-used applications in the last 24 hours, which helps you identify which applications consume the most bandwidth.
-Clicking on the bar of a specific application category in the graph redirects you to the filtered application report of that category.
+This shows the most-used applications in the last 24 hours, which helps you identify which applications consume the most bandwidth.
+Clicking the bar of a specific application category in the graph redirects you to the filtered application report of that category.

 - Network attacks: The graph lists the top five hosts that were denied access to the network due to health reasons.
-Clicking on the bar of a specific attack category in the graph redirects you to the filtered report of that category.
+Clicking the bar of a specific attack category in the graph redirects you to the filtered report of that category.

 - Allowed web categories: The graph shows the amount of data transferred, in bytes, for the top five web categories.
-This shows an administrator the most-visited websites in the last 24 hours, which helps you identify which websites consume the most bandwidth.
-Clicking on the bar of a specific web category in the graph redirects you to the filtered report of that category.
+This shows the most-visited websites in the last 24 hours, which helps you identify which websites consume the most bandwidth.
+Clicking the bar of a specific web category in the graph redirects you to the filtered report of that category.

 User and device insights